SwagathchandranS/Bash_challenges/README.md

 ## How to Use

-Welcome to the Bash Scripting Challenge!
 Follow these steps to make the most of your participation:

 ### Access the Challenges: